ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Introduction

 \section{Introduction}

-Every day, humans interact with the surrounding world to achieve their objectives.
-These interactions are often complex and require multiple steps, skills, and objects.
-For example, in an industrial workplace, when performing maintenance of industrial machinery, a worker interacts with several objects and tools while repairing the machine (\textit{wear PPEs, take the screwdriver}), testing it (\textit{press the button of the electric panel}), and writing a report (\textit{take the pen, write the report}).
-An intelligent system that is able to support humans should be able to model human-object interactions from real-world observations captured by users wearing smart cameras (e.g., smart glasses)~\cite{Colombo3316782.3322754,DANIELSSON20201298,mazzamuto2023wearable}.
+Every day, humans interact with the surrounding world to achieve their goals.
+These interactions are often complex and require multiple steps, skills, and involve different objects.
+For example, in an industrial workplace, when performing maintenance of industrial machinery, a worker interacts with several objects and tools while repairing the machine (e.g., \textit{wear PPEs, take the screwdriver}), testing it (e.g., \textit{press the button on the electric panel}), and writing a report (e.g., \textit{take the pen, write the report}).
+To properly assist humans, an intelligent system should be able to model human-object interactions (HOIs) from real-world observations captured by users wearing smart cameras (e.g., smart glasses)~\cite{Colombo3316782.3322754,DANIELSSON20201298,mazzamuto2023wearable}.
+It is also plausible that predicting human-object interactions in advance can benefit an intelligent system help workers to avoid mistakes, or to improve their safety.
 For example, during the execution of a maintenance procedure, an AI assistant should be able to understand when the worker is interacting with the objects, show technical information, provide instructions on how to interact with each object, alert the worker of potential safety risks (e.g., \textit{Before touching the electrical board, turn off the power supply!}), and suggest what the next interaction is.
-In general, tasks focused on understanding the human behaviour have been extensively studied thanks to the availability of public datasets that consider multiple domains~\cite{Grauman2022Ego4DAT, Hands_in_contact_Shan20, EgoProceLECCV2022, Liu_2022_CVPR} or specific ones, such as kitchens~\cite{damen2018epickitchen, lu2021egocentric, zhukov2019crosstask}, daily life~\cite{Pirsiavash2012DetectingAO, Lee_UTE_2012}, and industrial-like scenarios~\cite{sener2022assembly101,ragusa2023meccano}.
-However, since data acquisition in a real industrial domain is challenging due to privacy issues and industrial secret protection, the available datasets do not reflect a real industrial environment, e.g., employing toy models made of textureless parts~\cite{ragusa2023meccano}, and do not provide fine-grained annotations to study systematically human-object interactions~\cite{sener2022assembly101}.
+Furthermore, an intelligent system should be able to have a natural language conversation with workers.
+It should also be able to extract useful information from their speech, and figure out what they are trying to achieve.
+This way, it can provide assistance for supporting their needs, preferences, and goals.